 Resistant starch literally “resists” digestion by our small intestine.
 Hence, its name.
 There are several reasons why this may happen.
 It may not be accessible to our digestive enzymes because it is “protected” by a thick plant cell wall (as in some grains and legumes).
 Or because the starch does not have enough exposed area (as in green bananas).
 Or, it is harder to break down (as in starchy foods such as rice or potatoes that are cooked and cooled).

 Regardless of the reason why, this starch travels to our large intestine (the colon).
 There, our gut bacteria use it as fuel and ferment it.
 You may be wondering: isn’t this how FODMAPs work?
 Will eating resistant starch trigger bloat, distention, or cramps in people with IBS?

 Resistant Starch and IBS

-Resistant starch is found both in high and low-FODMAP foods.
+Both high and low-FODMAP foods can contain resistant starch.
 High-FODMAP foods that are high in resistant starch are whole wheat pasta, rye bread, and many types of beans.
-These are temporarily excluded during the low-FODMAP diet.
+You will need to temporarily exclude these during the low-FODMAP diet.

 - Canned chickpeas, lentils, cannellini, and red kidney beans